Dmitry-Borodkin/void_blog/2023/11-16-acquaintance-ii.md

 - The main emphasis is on the simplest and most understandable solutions:

     - “You can’t optimize something that doesn’t exist.”
-    - No "exotic" stuff.
+    - Nothing "esoteric".
 Minimum "tricks"...
     - At the beginning, an absolute minimum of diagnostics...

 - ...